gregurco/jobeet-tutorial/docs/days/day-8.md

   </a>
 ```

-If you will try to access this page now, probably you will get an error, because `logo` field is string, but form works with `File` object.
+Right now if you will try to access this page you will get an error because `logo` field is string.
+The form needs `File` object.
 We can fix it by listening `post loading` event and replacing string by expected object:

 ```php